-Property and equipment:
+Property and equipment

 The carrying amounts of items included in property and equipment are reviewed for impairment at the end of each reporting period to determine whether there are indicators of impairment.
-If the carrying amount of the asset exceeds its recoverable amount, an impairment loss is recorded in profit and loss to reflect the asset at the lower amount.
+If there is an indicator of impairment and the carrying amount of the asset exceeds its recoverable amount, an impairment loss is recorded in profit and loss to reflect the asset at the lower amount.
 For property and equipment, the recoverable amount is usually determined by the selling price of the asset less the costs to sell.
 For the purpose of impairment testing, assets that cannot be tested individually are grouped together into the smallest group of assets that generates cash inflows from continuing use that are largely independent of the cash inflows of other assets or groups of assets (the "cash-generating unit" or "CGU").

-Intangible assets and goodwill:
+Intangible assets and goodwill

-Intangible assets and goodwill resulting from business combinations are reviewed for impairment when there are indicators of impairment, or at least annually.
+Intangible assets and goodwill resulting from business combinations are reviewed at each reporting date to determine whether there is an indication of impairment.
 If any such indication exists, then the asset's recoverable amount is estimated.
+Goodwill and indefinite-lived intangible assets are tested annually for impairment.
 The recoverable amount of an asset or CGU is the greater of its value in use and its fair value less costs to sell.
-The value in use is determined by the cash flows expected to arise from the CGU discounted using a pre-tax discount rate, which reflects the current market assessments of the time value of money and asset-specific risk.
+The value in use is determined by the cash flows expected to arise from the CGU discounted using a pre-tax discount rate, which reflects the current market assessments of the time, value of money and asset-specific risk.
 Intangible assets and goodwill are assigned to the CGUs associated with the related acquisition.
 An impairment loss is recognized if the carrying amount of an asset or its CGUs exceeds its estimated recoverable amount.
 Impairment losses are recognized in profit and loss.
 Impairment losses recognized in respect of CGUs are allocated first to reduce the carrying amount of any goodwill allocated to the CGUs, and then to reduce the carrying amount of the other assets in the CGUs.